 One Day Tokyo Trip Itinerary- visit Tokyo in one day

-Up till October 2018, Tokyo’s main fish market was located in Tsukiji itself and it was also the site of Tokyo’s famous tuna auctions where restaurant owners would show up around 4 or 5am to bid on the best catch of the day.
+Until October 2018, Tokyo’s main fish market was located in Tsukiji itself, and it was also the site of Tokyo’s famous tuna auctions, where restaurant owners would show up around 4 or 5 am to bid on the best catch of the day.
 While the fish market and tuna auctions are no longer in Tsukiji (they are now in the aforementioned Toyosu Fish Market), the Tsukiji Outer Market is still there.

-There are sushi restaurants, stalls selling Japanese seafood and processed food, and cafes.
-The sushi restaurants here open as early as 5am, so get up bright and early and head to Tsukiji for a refreshing sushi breakfast.
+There are sushi restaurants, stalls selling Japanese seafood and processed food, and cafés.
+The sushi restaurants here open as early as 5 am, so get up bright and early and head to Tsukiji for a refreshing sushi breakfast.

 09:15 Travel to Tokyo Skytree

 Now that you’ve had some food, you’re ready to head to your second stop: Tokyo Skytree.
-From Tsukiji station, ride three stops on the Hibiya line to Ningyo-cho station where you’ll switch to the Asakusa line.
-Ride it six stops to Oshiage station.
+From Tsukiji Station, ride three stops on the Hibiya Line to Ningyo-cho Station, where you’ll switch to the Asakusa Line.
+Ride it six stops to Oshiage Station.

 09:45 Tokyo Skytree